 top of page

-My Roommate, the Knight by Josiah Nelson
+My Roommate, the Knight By Josiah Nelson

 We first noticed something was off when my roommate asked if it was weird to want fish for breakfast.
 Soon after, he systematically removed the word “beer” from his vocabulary, favouring in its stead, “ale.”
 We watched The Fisher King one night and he asked, repeatedly, “Why do they accost this knight so?”
 My other roommate and I looked and each other and laughed, thinking it was a punchline.